Birth of 'Gothic', the Architecture of Light at Saint Denis Basilica

 Plain English translation: Most worshipers do not know how to read, do not understand Latin, and, anyway, have a 'dull mind'’ The peasant, the average person, does not have the education to understand Christ's message, "I am the light of the world."

-To elevate simple minds to higher realms, Suger uses the multiplication of light in a gemstone, the shine of precious metal, and the wonder of sunlight becoming the divine word while passing through stained-glass windows.
+To elevate simple minds to higher realms, Suger utilizes the multiplication of light in a gemstone, the shine of precious metal, and the wonder of sunlight as it becomes the divine word while passing through stained-glass windows.

 The stained-glass window kaleidoscope of color has a deeper meaning: it previews Heavenly Jerusalem.